Persist the DB

 See this in practice

 To see this in action, you're going to start two containers.
 In one container, you'll create a file.
-In the other container, you'll verify the file exists.
-What you'll see is that the file created in one container isn't available in another.
+In the other container, you'll check whether that same file exists.

-1. Start an Alpine container and access its shell.
+1. Start an Alpine container and create a new file in it.

-4. Run a new Alpine container and use the cat command to verify that the file does not exist.
+2. Run a new Alpine container and use the stat command to check whether the file exists.

-You should see output similiar to the following that indicates the file does not exist in the new container.
+You should see output similar to the following that indicates the file does not exist in the new container.

-cat: can't open 'greeting.txt': No such file or directory
+stat: can't stat 'greeting.txt': No such file or directory

 Container volumes